2022–23 South Pacific cyclone season: Systems

-Tropical Depression 01F
+Tropical Disturbance 01F

 On December 10, the FMS reported that Tropical Disturbance 01F had developed, within an area of low vertical windshear near Fiji's southern Lau Islands.
 Moving southward under a moderate sheared environment with warm sea surface temperatures, 01F intensified into a tropical depression late on December 11, before being steered into a highly sheared environment due to an upper ridge to its north and an approaching upper trough from its west.
-It later moved into TCWC Wellington's area of responsibility, where it was reclassified as a deepening non-tropical low.
-It was last noted on December 13, near New Zealand.

 Tropical Disturbance 02F

 Late on December 29, the FMS reported that Tropical Disturbance 02F had developed to the south of Vanuatu.
 The JTWC gave it a low chance for development due to the system having a fully obscured LLC and in a favorable environment of low wind shear, good poleward outflow and warm sea surface temperatures.
-At 3:00 UTC on December 30, the JTWC announced that the system had transitioned into a subtropical cyclone, however the agency gave the system a low chance to develop into tropical cyclone due to persistent unfavorable environment.
+At 3:00 UTC on December 30, the JTWC announced that the system had transitioned into a subtropical cyclone; however, the agency gave the system a low chance to develop into tropical cyclone due to persistent unfavorable environment.
 The system then moved into TCWC Wellington's area of responsibility on the next day, where it was reclassified as a non-tropical low.